nataliyamiller/MessageCodeReview/README.md

 ##### October 3rd, 2015.

 On this website you can add questions and receive answers.
-It's finally here!
+Application has CRUD functionality for questions, you can also vote on answers.
+What else could you ask for? :-)

 ## Prerequisites